dgaydukov/cert-aws/files/sa.md

 Internally CF is nothing but a service that parse your JSON/YAML, creates dependency graph and turn it into aws API calls (from bottom to top so dependencies would work).
 CF uses declarative approach, cause you declare how your stack should look like, you are not telling what CF should do to in order to build it (imperative approach).

+DD (Drift Detection) - find difference between template values and actual property values in aws (can happen if someone change resource directly from console/cli).
+DD only checks values explicitly set in template, it doesn't check default values (so if you change some default prorepty directly from console/cli, DD won't find it).
+If you want include default props into DD result you should add all these default properties into CF template.

 ###### IAM
 * In case you have one user who requires access to a specific resource, as a best practice, you should create a new AWS group for that access (in case new user would appear you would just assign him to this group)
 * EC2 role access - you can add (for example bucket write access) role to ec2 instance